 Low-Voltage Piezoelectric Chips with Through Holes, 1.8 µm to 3.0 µm Travel

 Three-Dimensional Cross Section of Multilayer Piezo with Interdigitated Electrodes (Item # PA4FEH3 Shown); Dashed Lines Indicate Cutaway

 Thorlabs' piezoelectric actuators with a central through hole consist of stacked piezoelectric ceramic layers with interdigitated electrodes, as pictured in the diagram to the right.
 The multilayer design enables high resonant frequencies and sub-millisecond response times, while the use of interdigitated electrodes minimizes the drive voltage range.
 The central through hole is ideal for laser tuning and micro-dispensing applications.
-They are available with a drive voltage range of 0 - 150 V; for a complete list of specifications, see the table below.
+They are available with a drive voltage range of

 These compact piezoelectric chips can be easily integrated into systems for precision movement and provide maximum free stroke displacements from 1.8 µm to 3.0 µm.
 Through a precision grinding process, the accuracy of the design height is ensured to better than ±5 µm.
 This high accuracy makes it significantly easier to design devices around our piezoelectric chips.

 The maximum displacement of these actuators is achieved when they are preloaded with the maximum displacement load, which is specified for each product.
 The actual value of the maximum displacement varies for each item and must be experimentally determined; however, the maximum displacement will always be larger than the free stroke displacement.
 Please note that when mounting a load onto the piezoelectric chip, the force should be directed along the actuator's axis of displacement.
 For more details see the Operation tab.